 - Sodium laureth/lauryl sulfate (can be contaminated with the carcinogen, 1,4-Dioxane)

-Million Marker maintains a Verified Products database of dozens of inspected products to ensure that their full list of ingredients are transparent to consumers.
+Million Marker maintains an Approved Products database of dozens of inspected products to ensure that their full list of ingredients are transparent to consumers.
 Products have been cross-checked with health and environment databases such as the EWG’s Skin Deep, Environment Canada Domestic Substance List, MadeSafe, and Campaign for Safe Cosmetics’ web list.